-Nestled in the Shenandoah Valley between the Blue Ridge Mountains and the banks of the Rivanna River, Charlottesville — sometimes referred to affectionately as C’Ville — is a historic city best known as the home of presidents Thomas Jefferson and James Monroe.
-Visitors travel from all over to see Jefferson’s “Monticello” plantation and The University of Virginia, but Charlottesville is also popular for its Downtown Mall, arts and culture festivals, and as a launching pad for outdoor adventure in the Blue Ridge Mountains.
+Located east of the Blue Ridge Mountains, Charlottesville — sometimes referred to affectionately as C’Ville — is a historic city best known as the home of presidents Thomas Jefferson and James Monroe.
+Visitors travel from all over to see Jefferson’s “Monticello” plantation and The University of Virginia, but Charlottesville is also popular for its Downtown Mall, arts and culture festivals, and as a gateway to Blue Ridge Mountains and Shenandoah National Park.
 Running in Charlottesville features great beauty and variety.

 While there is no public transport to some of the rural routes mentioned here, getting around the city of Charlottesville is easy on the Charlottesville Area Transportation buses, or the free trolley service around major city attractions.